mattermost/mattermost-test-management/data/test-cases/mobile-v2/drafts/1-Create-drafts.md

 8. Verify the attachments are visible.
 9. Click on the Message.
 10. Verify if the user is taken to the DM/GM/Channel where the draft message was first typed.

+### Scenario 2: Able to create draft messages on multiple server

+1. Add multiple serves to the mobile app.
+Example: Server 1 and Server 2.
+2. Log into Server 1 and create draft messages on that server.
+3. Log into Server 2 and create draft messages on that server.
+4. Delete Server 2 configuration.
+5. Verify in Server 1 has the same relevant drafts created on it.